-Let’s see which neobanks can gain momentum in Finland in the near future
+In Finland, digital banking channels are the norm rather than an exception.
+Let’s see which neobanks can gain momentum in Finland in the near future.

 Finland has one of the most advanced fintech sectors in the world due to the innovative collaboration between telecom operators, banks, finance companies, and ambitious startups.
 Along with other Nordic countries, Finland is one of the most digital societies in Europe.

-The increased flexibility and absence of physical contacts offered by digital banks give them a great advantage over traditional banking institutions.
+The increased flexibility, speed, remote access to banking services from every corner of the world, and convenience offered by digital banks give them a great advantage over traditional banking institutions.

 1. Holvi

 Holvi Payment Services offers online business banking for the self-employed.
-The digital account has reporting, invoicing, automated accounting, and tax preparation features as well to simplify one’s financial routine.
+The digital account has reporting, invoicing, automated accounting, real-time expense tracking, receipt scanning, VAT calculators, and tax preparation features as well to simplify one’s financial routine.
 Holvi Business Mastercard can be used on job trips and elsewhere.
 For small business sellers, there’s the Holvi online store with a pre-built storefront.
 Holvi is not exactly a bank, but it received a payment institution licence from the Financial Supervisory Authority of Finland (FIN-FSA).
 The fintech holds all customer funds in separate accounts at partner banks, where they’re protected under deposit insurance.

 2. Bunq

 Dutch neobank Bunq, founded in 2012, describes itself as an open IT platform for digital banking.
 It supports third-party APIs, so the app has flexible functionality.
-APIs can be used, for example, to link the account to an accounting package or transfer money internationally in partnership with Transferwise.
-The app also has budgeting features, travel assistant with tips on how to best manage your money in different locations, bill splitting option, and a desktop version.
+APIs can be used, for example, to link the account to an accounting package or transfer money internationally in partnership with Wise.
+The app also has budgeting and analytics features, a conversational money AI assistant with tips on how to best manage your finances in different locations, a bill splitting option, and a desktop version.

-The young bank has expanded its range of services in recent years to include a savings account and a range of physical cards specifically designed for travelling, business, or making an environmental impact.
-This neobank appeals to both individuals and businesses with ethical investment choices and Easy Green subscription plans to help to offset CO2 emissions by planting new trees.
+The young bank has expanded its range of services in recent years to include a savings account, travel insurance, cashback and savings bonuses, easy investments, and a range of physical cards specifically designed for travelling, business, or making an environmental impact.
+This neobank appeals to both individuals and businesses with ethical investment choices and Easy Green subscription plans to help offset CO2 emissions by planting new trees.

 3. N26